Portugal Crypto Tax: The Ultimate Guide for 2026

 Computer, money and bitcoins for Portugal crypto tax

-Cryptocurrency is not taxed in Portugal for individuals unless it is a regular professional activity.
-In 2023, Portugal introduced new taxes on cryptocurrencies.
-Short-term capital gains (if you sell/dispose of crypto after less than 365 days) are subject to a 28% tax.
+• Short-term capital gains (if you sell/dispose of crypto after less than 365 days) are subject to a 28% tax.

-Long-term capital gains (if you sell/dispose of crypto after more than 365 days) are generally tax-free, but there are some caveats.
-Exemptions may not apply to certain types of tokens (for example, tokenized securities) or where assets are linked to non‑cooperative jurisdictions, and there are separate rules for staking, lending, and other “passive” crypto income, which are often taxed at 28 percent.
+However, that’s not always the case with long-term capital gains.
+Certain types of tokens, where assets are linked to non‑cooperative jurisdictions or where there are separate rules for staking, lending, and other “passive” crypto income, are taxed at 28 percent.

 These tax rates make Portugal one of the most crypto-friendly countries in the Western world.
 In fact, according to our Global Intelligence Unit’s latest Global Crypto-Friendly Nations report, Portugal ranks 6th, scoring better than Germany and Malta.